McGregor (Port Gibson, Mississippi)

-McGregor, now located on SR 547 in Port Gibson, Mississippi, is a country house built in 1835.
-It was designed in Greek Revival style.
+McGregor, located on SR 547 in Port Gibson, Mississippi, USA, is a country house built in 1835.
+It was designed in the Greek Revival style.
 It is privately owned and not open to the public.

-The one-and-a-half story house was designed and/or built by planter and Judge Peter Aaron Van Dorn (1773-1837) for one of his daughters, likely as a wedding present.
+The one-and-a-half story house was designed and/or built by the planter and judge Peter Aaron Van Dorn (1773-1837) for one of his daughters, likely as a wedding present.
 The gable-frame wooden residence in built on the center hall plan.
-The house has inset galleries along the north (front) and south (rear) facades.
+It has inset galleries along the north (front) and south (rear) facades.
 About 1850, an ell was added to the west facade.